pepopowitz/tdd-workshop/module-1/README.md

 This is because you haven't made any local changes.
 By default, Jest only runs tests for files that have been affected by your local changes.
 This is really helpful for Test-Driven Development - it allows you to focus on the code you're currently writing.

-### Running all tests
+## Running all tests

 Jest does offer the ability to run all tests in your test suite.
 Let's do that now!

 👉 In the Jest watch window, hit `w`, then `a`.

 This will run all tests in the test suite.
-Now, you should see a bunch of tests run!
+You should see a bunch of tests run!
 (And succeed!)

 At any time, you can change the tests being run by hitting the `w` key, and selecting the tests you want to run.